derekburgess/jaws/docs/services/profiling.md

 adapter supplies version 1 for existing callers, so current CLI and Benchmark 0 output remain unchanged.

+## Endpoint text representation

+`ENDPOINT_TEXT_TEMPLATE_V1` declares `endpoint-description` version `1` independently
+from any embedding provider or model.
+The declaration contains the exact four-line template, ordered placeholders, missing-display-value text (`None`), Python-list sequence formatting, and terminal newline.
+All of those choices participate in its canonical digest; changing any of them requires a new template version.

+`EndpointTextRenderer` accepts typed endpoint evidence and this exact declaration.
+It renders IP/classification and display metadata, outbound counts/peers/ports, inbound counts/peers/ports, and protocols without importing pandas, an embedding stack, or a provider client.
+Unsupported IDs, versions, or template content fail with `UnsupportedTextTemplateError` rather than being stamped as version 1.

+The legacy `build_endpoint_description` function is now only a dictionary adapter into that renderer.
+Its text remains byte-for-byte compatible, including list punctuation and the final newline.
+The compute CLI passes the same template declaration to rendering and profile persistence.
+Stored `representation_id`/`representation_version` therefore name the template (`endpoint-description`/`1`), while `model_id` and `model_revision` remain separate fields.
+The current CLI still records `runtime-unpinned` for model revision; exact provider/model provenance belongs to the later embedding-provider checkpoint.

 ## Directional aggregation invariants

 Every packet contributes independently to its source's outbound view and destination's